Teh-Lemon/Blog-Content/blog/2018/2018-18-11-HyperJapan18Nov.md

 They've switched to naming each part of the hall after thematically appropriate Tokyo districts.

 {{< img-tl "Blog/Events/Hyper-Japan/18-Nov/2018-11-16 15.05.59.jpg" >}}
-This is a shiny box.
+This is one shiny box.

 They've been cracking down on bootleg stalls which partly explains the convention shrinkage.
 Would like to see MCM follow suit but I guess they care more about the :money_with_wings::money_with_wings::money_with_wings: